Book Now →

 Story Bridge Adventure Climb

 Climb to the summit of Brisbane's most iconic bridge with a trained guide.
-Available at dawn, day, twilight, and night — each offering a completely different and unforgettable experience.
+Available at dawn, day, twilight, and night — each offering a completely different unforgettable experience.

 📍 Kangaroo Point⏱ 2–2.5 hours